💻 The Shader Editor and advanced materials¶

 Now we'll roughen the planks a bit with a Roughness map, a texture that will be use to change the Roughness parameter of the Principled BSDF.

-3. As you can see became shiny, which wood is not (rotate the view around the object in the 3D Viewport to see the plane from different angles).
+Vectorinput to theVectoroutput of the Mapping-node just like the other Image Texture-node and connect theColoroutput to theRoughnessinput of the Principled BSDF-node. - As you can see became shiny, which wood is not (rotate the view around the object in the 3D Viewport to see the plane from different angles).
 This is because we haven't changed the texture yet.
-In this new Image Texture-node Open the blue_painted_planks_rough_4k.png from data/wood_textures.
+In this new Image Texture-node

-4. Now it is still a bit too shiny for wood.
-This is because the output is interpreted as an sRGB value.
-We need to change the Color Space parameter of this Image Texture-node to Non-color.
-Now the ground plane has the right rough look like wood.
+Opentheblue_painted_planks_rough_4k.pngfromdata/wood_textures. - Now it is still a bit too shiny for wood.
+This is because the output is interpreted as an

 The look of the wood is still very "flat" (the light still bounces of it at a straight angle), this is because we didn't add a normal map to the material yet.
 This normal map will accentuate all the nooks and crannies naturally present in wood which normally catch light to.

-2. Again the Mapping-node Vector output needs to be connected to the new Image Texture-node Vector input.
-The Color output however needs to go to a Normal Map-node.
+Vectoroutput needs to be connected to the new Image Texture-nodeVectorinput.
+TheColoroutput however needs to go to a Normal Map-node. - Add a Normal Map-node with

 Now you have a fully textured wooden ground plane!
 To see the full effect, rotate the view around it and see the light bounce off the surface based on the different texture types you just applied.

-Multiple materials one object - Window to the inside of the fish
+Multiple materials one object - Window to the inside of the fish¶

 We only see the fish, not the fish bones.
 In the Blender Basics course we learned how to reveal the bones on the inside by using a Boolean modifier, but we can achieve the same with just materials!

-2. If everything in the first couple of assignments the fish should already have one material called Material.
-For administrative reasons lets rename the material by clicking its name Material in the middle of the top bar of the Shader Editor panel and typing the new name called fishskinmat.
+fishskin3D object. - If everything in the first couple of assignments the fish should already have one material called Material.
+For administrative reasons lets

-3. Now left next to the rename box you have drop-down menu called Slot 1 when you click this you will see the material slots menu.
-In our case its only one material called fishskinmat.
+Slot 1when you click this you will see the material slots menu.
+In our case its only one material called fishskinmat. - Now add a new Material slot by clicking the

-4. Now add a new Material slot by clicking the plus icon in this menu.
-The added material slot is still empty and needs a second material.
+plus iconin this menu.
+The added material slot is still empty and needs a second material. - Add a new material by clicking the

-6. Rename this material to fishskintransparentmat.
+panel. - Rename this material to

 Now as you can see adjusting any value on the Principled BSDF-node doesn't seem to do anything.
 This is because there aren't any vertices assigned to this material slot yet (by default all vertices are assigned to the first material slot).